gardenlinux/gardenlinux/docs/architecture/decisions/0031-static-feature-test-coverage-analysis.md

 ## Decision

-We will use **static coverage analysis** to track test coverage by defining setting identifier markers in features and matching them with references in test files, without requiring test execution or the features directory at runtime.
+We will use **static coverage analysis** to track test coverage by defining test coverage markers in features and matching them with references in test files, without requiring test execution or the features directory at runtime.

-### Setting Identifier Markers
+### Test Coverage Markers

-We define setting identifier markers in features using the format `GL-SET-<feature>-<category>-<setting-description>`.
+We define test coverage markers in features using the format `GL-TESTCOV-<feature>-<category>-<setting-description>`.
 Identifiers must be descriptive and self-documenting to clearly indicate which feature and which specific setting is being tested.

 **Identifier Structure:**

-- **Prefix**: `GL-SET-` (Garden Linux Setting identifier)
+- **Prefix**: `GL-TESTCOV-` (Garden Linux Setting identifier)
 - **Feature name**: The feature directory name (e.g., `aws`, `ssh`, `cis`)
 - **Category**: The type of setting (e.g., `service`, `config`, `file`)
 - **Setting description**: A descriptive, hyphenated description of what the setting does (e.g., `aws-clocksource-enable`, `ssh-config-permit-root-login`)

 **Where identifiers are defined:**

-- In `exec.config`, `pkg.include`, `file.exclude`: add comments with identifiers like `# GL-SET-aws-service-aws-clocksource-enable`
+- In `exec.config`, `pkg.include`, `file.exclude`: add comments with identifiers like `# GL-TESTCOV-aws-service-aws-clocksource-enable`
-- For `file.include/`: define identifiers in `file.include.ids.yaml` (markers shall not end up in the final image)
-- For `initrd.include/`: define identifiers in `initrd.include.ids.yaml` (markers shall not end up in the final image)
+- For `file.include/` and `initrd.include/`: define identifiers in `file.include.markers.yaml` and `initrd.include.markers.yaml` (markers shall not end up in the final image)

 This naming convention makes it immediately clear from the identifier itself which feature is being tested and what specific setting it covers, facilitating both manual review and automated coverage analysis.

-These identifiers are then referenced in test files (`tests-ng/test_*.py`) to establish a clear mapping between features and tests.
+These identifiers are then referenced in test files (`tests/**/test_*.py`) to establish a clear mapping between features and tests.

 ### Coverage Analysis Approach

 The coverage reporting system (`tests-ng/util/coverage.py`) performs static analysis in three steps:

-1. **Extract setting IDs from features**: Scans the `features/` directory (available during development/CI) and extracts all setting IDs from:
+1. **Extract test coverage markers from features**: Scans the `features/` directory (available during development/CI) and extracts all markers from:

-   - Inline comments in `exec.config`, `pkg.include`, `file.exclude`, ... files (searching for `GL-SET-*` pattern)
+   - Inline comments in `exec.config`, `pkg.include`, `file.exclude`, ... files (searching for `GL-TESTCOV-*` pattern)
-   - `file.include/` files (via `file.include.ids.yaml` mappings)
-   - `initrd.include/` files (via `initrd.include.ids.yaml` mappings)
+   - `file.include/` and `initrd.include/` files (via `file.include.markers.yaml` and `initrd.include.markers.yaml` mappings)

-2. **Find setting IDs in test files**: Searches all `tests-ng/test_*.py` files for `GL-SET-*` string patterns using regex matching.
+2. **Find test coverage markers in test files**: Searches all `tests/**/test_*.py` files for `GL-TESTCOV-*` string patterns using regex matching.

-3. **Generate coverage report**: Compares the two sets (defined vs. referenced) and generates human-readable and machine-readable reports showing coverage percentages, per-feature breakdown, and lists of untested setting IDs.
+3. **Generate coverage report**: Compares the two sets (defined vs. referenced) and generates human-readable and machine-readable reports showing coverage percentages, per-feature breakdown, and lists of untested markers.

 This approach works entirely through static file analysis - generating reports **offline** (not while running pytest), avoiding the need for test execution, runtime dependencies on the features directory, or additional coverage tracking infrastructure.